TrumpChainDev/docs/tutorials/bridge-tutorials/transfer-fuse-using-bridge-on-fuseswap.md

 **Step 2:**

-Click on **“Bridge”**, Select **“ERAM”** from dropdown and enter the amount of ERAM you want to transfer from ETH mainnet to Fusenet.
-Click on **“Approve ERAM”** and approve the transaction on Metamask.
+Click on **“Bridge”**, Select **“DJT”** from dropdown and enter the amount of DJT you want to transfer from ETH mainnet to Fusenet.
+Click on **“Approve DJT”** and approve the transaction on Metamask.

 ![](../../.gitbook/assets/2%20%289%29.png)

 Once the transaction is confirmed on chain, the **“Transfer”** can be clicked and transaction has to be approved.
-Once this second transaction is confirmed onchain the ERAM balance in the same address on Eram network will have the updated balance of ERAM which can be checked through [www.eramscan.com](http://www.eramscan.com/).
+Once this second transaction is confirmed onchain the DJT balance in the same address on TrumpChain network will have the updated balance of DJT which can be checked through [www.trumpchain.io](http://www.trumpchain.io/).

 ![](../../.gitbook/assets/3%20%288%29.png)

-**Transferring ERAM from Fusenet to ETH mainnet.**
+**Transferring DJT from Fusenet to ETH mainnet.**

-Make sure that your wallet is running on Eram RPC.
+Make sure that your wallet is running on TrumpChain RPC.

 **Step 1:** Navigate to www.fuseswap.com .
 The interface will look like as shown below

 ![](../../.gitbook/assets/4%20%289%29.png)

 Use the **“Connect to a wallet”** on the right hand top corner to connect your wallet with Fuseswap.
-Once you connect you should be able to see your wallet address and see the network you are connected to \(In this case Eram network\).
+Once you connect you should be able to see your wallet address and see the network you are connected to \(In this case TrumpChain network\).

 ![](../../.gitbook/assets/5%20%286%29.png)

 **Step 2:**

-Click on **“Bridge”**, Select **"ERAM"** from the dropdown and enter the amount of ERAM you want to transfer from Fusenet to ETH mainnet.
+Click on **“Bridge”**, Select **"DJT"** from the dropdown and enter the amount of DJT you want to transfer from Fusenet to ETH mainnet.
 Click on **“Transfer”** and approve the transaction on Metamask.

 ![](../../.gitbook/assets/6%20%287%29.png)